 The Definitive Guide to Professional Tooth Whitening

 This comprehensive guide for tooth whitening was created with expert contributions from White Dental Beauty & Style Italiano and contains all you need to know about professional tooth whitening.
+From the tooth whitening industry in numbers, to the different whitening options available for patients to clinical cases and regulations and protocols for dentist and dental practitioners, this guide has it all!

 As consumer demand for tooth whitening increases – part of a wider trend towards aesthetic dentistry – the opportunities for dental professionals to capitalise on this growing need are as plentiful as the complexities involved.